 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 Obituary, Winnipeg Free Press, 1 June 1965, page 23.

-We thank Barbara Wyatt and Brian Gillespie for providing additional information used here.
+We thank Barbara Wyatt, Brian Gillespie, and Jim Busby for providing additional information used here.

 This page was prepared by Gordon Goldsborough.